royw/taskfile_help/README.md

 ## Options

-- `namespace` - Optional namespace to show help for (e.g., 'rag', 'dev', 'main')
+- `namespace` - Optional namespace to show help for (e.g., 'rag', 'dev', 'main', 'all')
-- `--all` - Show help for all taskfiles
+  - Use 'all' to show help for all taskfiles
 - `--no-color` - Disable colored output
 - `-s, --search-dirs DIRS` - Colon-separated list of directories to search for taskfiles.
 Paths may be absolute or relative to current working directory. (default: current working directory)
 - `-v, --verbose` - Show verbose output including search directories
 - `--json` - Output tasks in JSON format
 - `-h, --help` - Show this help message and exit